Your browser is not supported, please upgrade to the newest version.

 Requirements for the work samples:

-Category 1: Classical Music Recording and Music Production
+Category 1: Classical Music Recording / Music Production

-Category 2: Music and Audiovisual Media and Visual Music
+Category 2: Music and Audiovisual Media / Visual Music / Media Composition / Music Informatics

 Each work sample must fit clearly within the relevant subject concentration; unless otherwise noted, it must be accompanied by a written explanation on the conditions of its creation.
 The following individual requirements must be observed for each concentration: